Skip to main page content

 - Do I need a law degree to apply to the LL.M. program?

-- Applicants must have earned a J.D. from a U.S. law school or the equivalent of the J.D. from an accredited law school or university in another country.
+- Applicants must have earned a J.D. from an American Bar Association approved U.S. law school or the equivalent of the J.D. from an accredited law school or university in another country.
 In most foreign countries, this is a first degree in law (such as LL.B.).
 If you are in the last year of your law studies and will receive your degree prior to starting the LL.M. program, you may also apply.

 - Do you have a part time program?